Technical Due Diligence for M&A Integration

 What's architectural debt

-We often use Next.js, Node.js, and PostgreSQL for modern, scalable, and maintainable systems.
+We often use Next.js, Node.js, and PostgreSQL.
+They're modern, fast, and easy to maintain.

 Wrapping Up